zeus-/ishanswers_2/README.md

 # Ishanswers 2

-This is a RoR application created as an exercise before attending Codecore Bootcamp.
-The project is Awesome Answers, renamed Ishanswers.
+This question and answer platform was created as an exercise before attending Codecore Bootcamp.
+The project/exercise is Awesome Answers, now renamed Ishanswers.

-[*Click here*](https://ishanswers2.herokuapp.com) to visit Ishanswers 2 or go to [Codecore](http://www.codecore.com) for more information.
+Please visit [Codecore](http://www.codecore.com) for more information.